svlad-90/livelooping/md/installation/installation.md

   ![Synth source setting](./resources/synth-source-setting.png)

-  **Note!** In the above 2 steps the "Input X", which you'll select will depend on commutation of your hardware.
+  **Note!** In the above 2 steps the "Input X", which you'll select will depend on computation of your hardware.
 Do not blindly follow this instruction :)

 - Check, whether you hear your instruments in the headphones.
 If yes - **then my congratulations**!